ekiefl/pooltool/pooltool/physics/resolve/README.md

 The ball-cushion collision has two event classes: collision of the ball with (1) linear cushion segments and (2) circular cushion segments.
 I developed circular cushion segments to smoothly join two linear cushion segments, _e.g._ to create the jaws of a pocket.

 You could have separate models for circular and linear cushion segment collisions, or if you're lazy they could mimic each other.
-In this git commit, I illustrate how you can use the same model for both collision types, assuming you've already implemented the linear cushion segment: FIXME
+In this git commit, I illustrate how you can use the same model for both collision types, assuming you've already implemented the linear cushion segment: [f4b91e436976fb857bf7681fcb6458c3ae1e6377](https://github.com/ekiefl/pooltool/commit/f4b91e436976fb857bf7681fcb6458c3ae1e6377)

 If you want to activate the model, don't forget to modify the resolver config.